noelvissers/djs-site-watcher/README.md

 1. Create a new discord bot on [discord.com/developers/applications](https://discord.com/developers/applications).
 A tutorial can be found [here](https://discordpy.readthedocs.io/en/latest/discord.html).
 2. Make sure you have [git](https://git-scm.com/downloads) and [nodejs](https://nodejs.org/en/) installed.
-3. Right click where you want the project folder and select `Git Bash Here`
-4. Use the command `clone https://github.com/noelvissers/site-watcher.git` to clone the repository.
+3. Clone the repository.
-5. Open `cmd.bat` in the repository folder
+4. Open `cmd.bat` in the repository folder.
-6. Type `npm install` and press `enter`.
+5. Type `npm install` and press `enter`.

 Configuring the bot:

 1. Open the `.env` file.
 2. Add your discord bot token after `DISCORDJS_BOT_TOKEN=`.
 You can get this token from [discord.com/developers/applications](https://discord.com/developers/applications).
 3. Add the channel ID from the channel you want the update notifications in after `DISCORDJS_TEXTCHANNEL_ID=`.
 You can get this ID by right clicking the channel in discord and selecting `Copy ID`.
 Make sure `Developer Mode` is on by going to `Settings → Appearance → Advanced → Developer Mode → ON`.
+Make sure the bot has permission to post in this channel.
 4. If you want to change the prefix (default "`!`"), you can change it in the `./src/monitor.js` file (`const PREFIX = '!';`).

 For starting and using the bot, see [Usage](#Usage).

 ## Usage
 The simplest method to monitor a site:
 1. Invite the bot to your Discord server by replacing `123456789012345678` in the following link with your bot's client id: `https://discord.com/oauth2/authorize?client_id=123456789012345678&scope=bot&permissions=8`.
-Make sure the bot has permission to post in this channel.
 1. Open the command line in the cloned repository folder by opening the `cmd.bat` file.
 2. Start the bot by typing `npm start`.
 3. In Discord (the bot should now be online), add a website with the `!add <URL>` command.